meltano/meltano/docs/src/_contribute/style.md

 Flake8 is a python tool that glues together `pycodestyle`, `pyflakes`, `mccabe`, and third-party plugins to check the style and quality of python code.
 Notable among these is `wemake-python-styleguide`, which offers an extensive set of opinionated rules that encourage clean and correct code.

-To lint your Python code, run `poetry run flake8` from the root of the project.
-If you only want to lint the files that have changed (and have been staged in git), you can run `pre-commit`.
+To lint your Python code, install the project using `poetry install`, then run `poetry run pre-commit --all-files flakeheaven` from the root of the project.
 The `pre-commit` check will be run in CI on all PRs.
-Some lint issues, particularly around documentation, are pre-existing.
-Over time we are working to address these issues.
-If your PR is failing the `pre-commit` check because of pre-existing lint issues, feel free to leave them unaddressed.

 Javascript: